im-kuro/piWardriving/README.md

 - NO the code is not pretty, i will clean it up later. and NO it does not emit a AP yet, it will be coming in soon updates.

 ## Installation
+Please note that this MAY not work with some operating systems.
+Heres a chart of the known and tested OS's if you would like to, you can dm me if you have tried it on a os and got it working.

+[x] - Kali - NO
+[x] - Raspian OS - YES
+[X] - Ubuntu - Unknown

 ### Clone the repo using git.